UFAL-DSG/pykaldi/INSTALL.md

 How have I installed Atlas?
 --------------------
-NOTE: I decided NOT to use Atlas, I USE OpenBlas INSTEAD.
+NOTE1: I normally use OpenBLAS instead of ATLAS.
 NOTE2: There is prepared installation script `tools/install_atlas.sh` which you should try first.
 If it fails, you may find the help in this section.
+NOTE3: On Ubuntu 12.04 for Travis CI I used prepared packages with minor hacks.
+See [travis.yml](./.travis.yml).

 How I install Atlas:
  * I installed version atlas3.10.1.tar.bz2 (available at sourceforge)